GuilleCarrion/guillecarrion.github.io/_pages/about.md

 permalink: /
 title: ""
 seo_title: Guille Carrion's web page
+seo_description: This is Guille Carrión's personal webpage.
+PhD in mathematics.
+Research interest homotopy theory in a general meaning.
+More concrete, Higher limits, model category theory and combinatorial properties of posets.
 excerpt: "PhD in mathematics.
 My research interest are about homotopy theory in a general meaning.
 More concrete, Higher limits, model category theory and combinatorial properties of posets."
 author_profile: true
 redirect_from: